mathigatti/ArtWithAICourse/README.md

 # ArtWithAI
-Course about artificial intelligence tools and art.
-Lectures available in spanish and english
+Course about artificial intelligence applied to the arts.
+Notebooks available in spanish and english.

 Contents by class